-The school has over 300 pupils with three classes in Year 3, Year 4 and Year 5 and two classes in Year 6.
+The school has over 300 pupils with four Year 3 classes, three Year 4, three Year 5 and three Year 6 classes.

 We enjoy our exciting, enterprising curriculum and aim to prepare our children with the skills for their futures.
 Our children all play a musical instrument, love the wide range of school trips and events and make the most of lots of extra curricular activities.